Scuz675/Triumvirate-AutoLogin-CharMove/README.md

 # Triumvirate AutoLogin + Character Move Login UI

+**Disclaimer:** This saves account passwords in plain text inside your WoW `WTF` configuration files.
+Do not share your `WTF` folder, `Config.wtf`, crash logs, screenshots, or support files without checking them first.
+If you post these publicly, you may accidentally expose your account password.

 A custom no-MPQ login UI for the Triumvirate WoW 3.3.5a client.
 Adds a Triumvirate logo, Classic background, saved account selection, visual character reordering with Move Up/Down controls, Triumvirate links, Discord button.
 Externalised GlueXML files install directly into Interface with no Data patch files.

 Custom login-screen package for the Triumvirate WoW 3.3.5a client.